mehmeetyuksel/tekno-sepet/README.md

 You can visit and see the demo also on Netlify, [click](https://tekno-sepet.netlify.app/)  (has some bugs)

+## Tekno-Sepet

+It's an e-commerce project created for Ismek by using React.
+You will see dummy electronic products, prices and details there.
+You can add products to your favorite list or shopping cart and it allows you to categorize, sort by price and search for a product with words and visit product's page.
+Generally, React-Bootstrap was used for this project for responsiveness.
+Other modules was used are Axios, React Router v6.
+Let me know, if you find a problem.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).